3dbeb41841bfbfcc24d55143816cf7f1/js-objects-and-json/README.md

 ### Objectives
 *After this lesson, students will be able to:*

-- Compare objects and key-value stores to arrays as data structures
+- Compare JavaScript objects to JSON
 - Explain the difference between object properties and methods
-- Create empty objects and objects with multiple properties and methods using object literal syntax
+- Create objects using object literal syntax
-- Compare adding and retreiving properties to an existing object using the dot and bracket notations
+- Compare adding and retreiving properties using the dot and bracket notations
 - Use the `new ` operator with one or more arguments to set initial properties on a newly-constrcuted object

 ### Preparation